kaisoweird1/AWS-Tasks/README.md

-# AWS Tasks

-This document outlines six AWS tasks with explanations of concepts and resources used.
+                          This Repository outlines six AWS tasks with explanations of concepts and resources used.